A writing caveat...

 It was their first time in town, but they weren’t the strangers...

-Taking some much-needed time away from work, Josh and Kevin decide to spend a long weekend at their friend’s cabin in a quiet, lakeside town in rural Minnesota.
-The relaxing atmosphere and solitude sound like a welcome change from their busy lives back in Chicago, and the cabin should be the ideal place to unwind and recharge for a few days.
-Unfortunately, things get off to a bad start when their friend fails to show up and the cabin is without power upon arrival.
+Josh and Kevin take some much-needed time away from work, deciding to spend a long weekend at their friend's cabin in a quiet, lakeside town in rural Minnesota.
+The relaxing atmosphere and solitude sound like a welcome change from their otherwise busy lives, and the cabin should be the ideal place to unwind and recharge for a few days.
+Unfortunately, things get off to a bad start when their friend fails to show up, and the cabin is without power upon their arrival.

-Things quickly turn from frustrating to strange when two women turn up claiming to be old pals with Drew, the cabin owner and friend who still hasn't been heard from.
-Reluctant and unsure what else to do, the friends agree to let the women hang out for a while until their friend arrives.
-After all, it's a small town where everyone knows your name, what could be the harm?
-However, it’s not long before other “old friends” begin showing up to the cabin as well, seeming a bit too comfortable in their surroundings.
-As the minutes pass by, and the women's story begins to fall apart, fear begins to mount that perhaps the unexpected guests are something altogether different from neighbors stopping by to catch up with an old pal.
+Things quickly go from frustrating to strange when two women turn up claiming to be old pals with Drew, the cabin owner, and friend who still can't be reached.
+Reluctant and unsure of what else to do, the friends agree to let the women hang out for a while until Drew arrives.
+After all, it's a small town where everyone knows your name; what could be the harm?
+It's not long, however, before other "old friends" begin showing up, seeming a bit too comfortable in their surroundings.
+As the minutes pass by and the women's story begins to fall apart, fear begins to mount that perhaps the unexpected guests are something altogether different from neighbors stopping by to catch up with an old pal.

-Are Josh and Kevin just not accustomed to the norms of small-town hospitality and friendliness, or is something else more sinister at play?
+Are Josh and Kevin just not accustomed to small-town hospitality and friendliness, or is something else more sinister at play?

 From the upcoming "Stopped to Sit Down" Collection

-William Brimmell, a seasoned detective, is facing the worst criminal interrogation he's ever had to oversee.
+William Brimmell, a seasoned detective, is facing the worst criminal interrogation of his life.
 Day after day, William dreads having to interact and question J, "the reprehensible" -- a true sociopath, devoid of any human emotion, who has done unspeakable things.
-Each time the detective asks a question, the reprehensible replies with a series of questions and riddles for William that begin to have a psychological impact on him.
-As more time goes by, William begins losing control of the interrogation, and possibly, his own grip on reality.
+Each time the detective asks a question, "the reprehensible" replies with a series of questions for William that begin to have a psychological impact on him.
+As more time goes by, William starts losing control of the interrogation, and possibly, his grip on reality.